Public Involvement Processcpazarka2022-09-23T08:54:29-06:00

 Spray Lake Sawmills’ website contains information about the company’s background, mission and various departments’ operations.
 It also provides a method of contacting the company via email.

-SLS first established a Public Advisory Committee (PAC) in 1995 to assist SLS in the development of a harvest plan for the McLean Creek Area.
+SLS first established a Public Advisory Committee (PAC) in 1995 to assist in the development of a harvest plan for the McLean Creek Area.
 In 2001, SLS signed a Forest Management Agreement with the Province of Alberta.
-An integral component of the FMA is the Detailed Forest Management Plan (DFMP).
-A requirement of DFMP development was to have a meaningful public involvement process.
-SLS set-up a public advisory group in 2002 to help define DFMP objectives, guide and coordinate public involvement activities and critique plan development.
-This group’s mandate ended with the approval of the DFMP in 2007.
+An integral component of the FMA is the Forest Management Plan (FMP).
+A requirement of FMP development was to have a meaningful public involvement process.
+SLS established a public advisory group in 2002 to help define FMP objectives, guide and coordinate public involvement activities and critique plan development.
+The committee’s mandate ended with the approval of the FMP in 2007.
+A new PAC was established in 2015, to help define FMP objectives, guide and coordinate public involvement activities and critique plan development for the 2021 FMP renewal.

 Based on these past successes, SLS has established two standing Public Advisory Committees.
 For the northern, FMA operations, a PAC was established with the mandate “to act as a review panel and sounding board for the company’s monitoring program, provide feedback on development of the company’s operating ground rules, and provide advice on on-going stakeholder communications”.
-In the south, SLS established the Crowsnest Pass PAC with the mandate “to act as a review panel and sounding board for the company’s operating plans within the C5 Forest Management Unit”.
+In the south, SLS established the Crowsnest Forest Products PAC with the mandate “To provide input with respect to ongoing plan development and the committees advice concerning public communications”.

-PAC members represent a broad spectrum of interests including:
+PAC members have represented a broad spectrum of interests including:

 To view the Terms of Reference, Committee membership and meeting notes for each of the PACs, please see side panel of this page.